jessamiepossum/handbook/guides/contributing.md

 ## Getting started

 This Handbook is like a wiki, maintained by everyone in the community: we need your help!
-Enspiral Contributors: join the \#handbook channel on Slack and we can support you to get started.
+Enspiral Contributors: join the \#handbook channel on Mattermost and we can support you to get started.

 ## The Github Method